eusoubrasileiro/stocks/Progress.md

           - ask-bid flutuates crazily
       - Every tick based on real ticks
           - Volumes are correct but interpolates when there is any discrepancy
-    - [x] Solution found create a custom SYMBOl (unless change do MT4 that's x86 only)
+    - [x] Failed - First solution found create a custom SYMBOl (unless change do MT4 that's x86 only)
         - Import bar data M1, import tick data
         - Use every tick based on real ticks
         - [x] Ideally minute bars should be created from the ticks because mt5 trust them more.
         If ticks and bars are available and differ bars are used and fake ticks are created.
         - [x] created `python\ticksnbars.py` able to process and create optimal ticks and bars for backtesting based only on exported ticks.
+        - Failed becase metatrader still creates fake ticks with non-sense volumes altough 1 minute bars and ticks are correclty adjusted.
+    - [ ] Sucess - Second Solution use only the times created by `CopyTicksRange` and copy ticks from file created by python from original cleanned ticks.
+Doing so `bid` and `ask` will have nothing to do with reality but only for the execution of orders.
+Everything else can be useful.
+    - Another alternative is to give up metatrader backtesting because x86 version of MT4 according to Hindenburgo lack and fails in optimization.
+And use C code backtest engine created.
+Since my algos are not complicated for execution that would not be very throublesome.
+    - Also notice that mql5 code of my experts can be easily ported almost entirely to c++.
+Only data capture and order execution will still be needed be done on mql5/mql4.

  - [x] Using one thread for the back-testing is enough since sklearn get all other threads once `.fit` is called.
 So cpu is allways in 100%.